Dear X (TV series): Release

 Dear X premiered on TVING on November 6, 2025, at 18:00 (KST).
 The first four episodes were released on November 6, followed by two new episodes every Thursday, for a total of 12 episodes.
 It is also available on HBO Max in selected regions.

-The 2 episodes of the series premiered at the 30th Busan International Film Festival in the 'On Screen' section on September 18, 2025.
+It was invited as one of six drama series in the On Screen section of the 30th Busan International Film Festival on September 18, 2025, where two of twelve episodes were screened.
+It became available in select Asian cable channels through tvN Asia on January 29, 2026, every Thursday and Friday.